dtcc-platform/dtcc-builder/README.md

 This will create the file 09B008_64050_3225_25.las.
 The lower left corner will in this example be at EPSG:3006 coordinates (6405000, 322500).

-Property map data comes in the form of SHP files (with corresponding SHX, DBF and PRJ files).
-The files of interest are the ones named `by_get.*`.
+Property map data and the road network comes in the form of SHP files (with corresponding SHX, DBF and PRJ files).
+The files of interest are the ones named `by_get.*` and `vl_*` respectivelly.

 ### Data formats